Why work for us

 Flexible working – Policing is 24/7 however we know you have commitments outside work.
 We’re invested in supporting people in balancing their life with work.

-Leave – annual leave allowance varies according to role; maximum of 30 days for police officers and 32 days for police staff (both figures include the average of eight paid public (bank) holidays per annum).
+Leave – annual leave allowance varies according to role; minimum of 30 days for police officers and 32 days for police staff (both figures include the average of eight paid public (bank) holidays per annum).
 A variety of paid leave types are also available to help with unexpected situations, for example, emergency dependents leave.
 There are also options for taking extended periods of unpaid leave.

 Health and wellbeing –we have a variety of services in place covering health, financial and mental wellbeing, including guidance and support, an employee assistance programme, a discounted contributory healthcare scheme and awareness and development days.

 We have on-site gyms and a range of sports clubs for you to join, all of which aim to promote health, friendship and fun.
 We also encourage our people to work together in network groups which challenge and ensure Sussex Police is always be seeking to improve what it offers to people who work here.
 An example of this is the Parenting portal, created by the Parenting Group, which is accessible from any device and designed to help parents stay in touch whilst away from work on parenting leave types; it can be accessed here.

 - Evolve (Gender Equality Network)